 The first argument of the FILTER function is the first formula we have build on step 1

 The second argument is the test build on the step 2

 Step 4: Group the numbers together

-Last step, we just have to group the previous result with the TEXTJOIN function
+This is the last step 😀 We just have to group the previous result with the TEXTJOIN function.